How to talk with your child about social and emotional issues

 “Tell me what’s on your mind.”

-When talking with your child about struggles, listen before talking.
-Sometimes if you jump right to advice, it shuts down the conversation.
+When talking with your child about struggles, listen and ask questions before talking.
+Giving advice too soon can shut down the conversation.

 Once your child has shared what’s on their mind, you can offer advice or suggestions.
 Help your child identify the specific problem by restating what you heard.